l1x/harddots/README.md

    * **Action:**
      1. Pulls the latest changes from your remote Git repository into the local cache.
      2. Iterates through all configured applications.
-     3. Since you're using hardlinks, once the file in the Git cache is updated, the linked target_path automatically reflects these changes.
+     3. Since we are using hardlinks, once the file in the Git cache is updated, the linked target_path automatically reflects these changes.
 There's no explicit "re-linking" step needed unless the hardlink was broken.
      4. Perhaps it could verify that hardlinks are still in place.
    * **Purpose:** Keep configurations in sync with the Git remote.
 4. **harddots status**